Skip to Content

 Ingredients for baked low carb fish cakes

-Can I use a blender or food processor to shred the filets?
+Can I use a food processor to shred the fish?

 What do you serve with fish cakes?